mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

   * Waterproof enclosure with clear lid
   * microUSB programming cable (1-meter long)
   * 2 [Grove](http://wiki.seeedstudio.com/Grove_System/) cables (20cm long)
-  * 4GB [microSD](https://en.wikipedia.org/wiki/SD_card) memory card with SDcard-size adapter
+  * 4GB [microSD](https://en.wikipedia.org/wiki/SD_card) memory card with SD card size adapter
   * 0.5 watt solar panel with [JST connector](https://en.wikipedia.org/wiki/JST_connector)
-  * Mayfly microSD vertical adapter board
+  * Mayfly micro-SD vertical adapter board

 Some additional items will need to be purchased separately from the Starter Kit to make the logger fully operational:

 ### Real-time Clock Battery

 The [Real-time clock](https://en.wikipedia.org/wiki/Real-time_clock) (RTC) battery is a small 3 volt button cell battery (like a watch battery) that helps the Mayfly retain the data and time when external power (Li-Po battery or USB) has been removed from the board.
-They are fairly common and can be purchased from many retailers (online, grocery stores, drug stores, etc.).
+They are fairly common and can be purchased from many retailers (on-line, grocery stores, drug stores, etc.).

 ![](/images/battery_cr1220.jpg)